Last Price Exchange

 Priorities and Load Balancing

-The order of server queries is determined by priority (consumerUsage):
+The order of server queries differs depending on server type:

 - Lower priority values are queried first.